 Lobster Tails in Butter Sauce by Michelin Starred Chef John Critchley

-Nothing better than delicately cooked lobster in a rich and citrusy butter sauce.
-Using the Cinder is an impressive display of perfectly cooking an otherwise difficult protein.
+There's nothing better than delicately cooked lobster in a rich and citrusy butter sauce.
+Using the Cinder provides an impressive display of perfectly cooking an otherwise difficult protein.

 - 2 each Lobster Tail, Split

 - 2 each pickling cucumbers, sliced thin